Table of Contents[Hide][Show]

 How Many Billions Are In A Quadrillion?

-You can also calculate it by dividing the number of zeros in a quadrillion by the number of zeros in a billion, so 15/9 = 1,666.666… which is roughly 1,667 billions.
+To calculate a quadrillion, you can divide the number of zeros in a quadrillion by the number of zeros in a billion.
+In this case, 15 zeros divided by 9 zeros equals approximately 1,667 billions.

 Names Of Large Numbers Chart

 While a Million, a Billion and a Trillion are all large numbers, they are tiny compared to massive numbers like a Vigintillion or Googolplex.
-Here’s a names of large numbers chart listing the names of large numbers in order with their scientific notations.
+Here’s a “names of large numbers chart” that lists the names of large numbers in order with their scientific notations.
 Each new number on this list increases the power of 10 by three or more.
 How many of these large number names do you recognize?

 |Million||1 x 10 6|